mindreframer/sheriff/Readme.md

 ### [Resque](https://github.com/defunkt/resque)
 To keep Sheriff responsive, report processing should be queued in Resque.<br/>
-Install redis on localhost and activate resque: true in config.yml<br/>
+Install redis on localhost and set `resque: true` in config.yml<br/>

     # config.yml
     resque: true

-Resque workers are then started when doing `cap deploy`.<br/>
-Resque status can be seen at your-sheriff-url.com/resque/overview
+If activated Resque workers are started on `cap deploy` and Resque status can be seen at your-sheriff-url.com/resque/overview

 ### [Hoptoad](http://hoptoadapp.com/)
 Add hoptoad_api_key to config.yml to get error reported to Hoptoad.